winningproduct/learn-portal/content/8-retire/03-platform-migration-plan.md

 **Gradual migration:** First, you must investigate what components must be considered for migration, given the new system's requirements.
 How new components may co-exist with legacy components to seamlessly participate in the business processes.

 **Inventory of assets:** You should have a clear inventory of assets (data and modules) that exists as the legacy.
-Make a plan and schedule of how and when each of the assets gets migrated to the new platform.
+Make a plan and schedule how and when each of the assets gets migrated to the new platform.

 **Prioritize components:** Decide whether to migrate your entire application at once, or migrate component by component or service by service.